nikitavoloboev/data/future/future.md

 - Ability to control computers with thoughts at high bandwidth.
 - Smarter cities that are friendly to humans, not cars.
 - A lot of designated areas across the globe given back to wildlife to flourish.
+- No dictators.
+Every country has proper democratic process with fairly elected leaders.
+Countries/cities compete for best talent.

 ## Links